 People all over the country have been protesting the construction of the Keystone XL Pipleine which would carry dirty sludge from Alberta, Canada to be refined on the Texas coast.

-The pipeline would cross six states, several major rivers, the Ogallala aquifer, the sandhills of Nebraska, and the nation’s breadbasket – all potential sites for major disasters like the BP Gulf oil spill.
+The pipeline would cross six states, several major rivers, the Ogallala aquifer, and the nation’s breadbasket – all potential sites for major disasters like the BP Gulf oil spill.
+It would also come within a mile of approximately 2500 water wells.
+A spill from a different pipeline into a tributary of the Kalamazoo River in Michigan in July 2010 has yet to be fully cleaned up.
 Mining the tar sands requires leveling the boreal forest in western Canada, trampling the homes of native populations, using enormous amounts of water for processing, and the use of natural gas to heat the tar sands just to get the crude to flow.

 Approving the Keystone XL pipeline is a moral choice, not just an economic choice.